CSE-437/WebServer-Production/docs/Dynamodb_tutorial.md

 Local Instructions (Adapted from AWS docs)

+App will crash without a local version of dynammodb.
+You have to download and extract the directory.
+I don't upload it to github.

 To run Dynamodb locally use the command.
-<pre>java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb</pre>
+<pre>java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb -port 8989</pre>

-Note: DynamoDB uses port 8000 by default.
-Try to keep this port open or use the -port operation
+Note: DynamoDB uses port 8989 by default.

-A built-in JavaScript shell should open on http://localhost:8000/shell
+A built-in JavaScript shell should open on http://localhost:8989/shell

 #1.
 Creating A Table
 Type the following code into the browsers Javascript shell